ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

 You can also use a UUID-generator Web site, [like this one](https://www.uuidgenerator.net/).

-This code:
+And then this code:

     extension ITCB_SDK_Device_Peripheral {
         func sendQuestion(_ question: String) { }
     }

-Simply gives us just enough code to satisfy the requirement of the [`ITCB_Device_Peripheral_Protocol` protocol](https://github.com/LittleGreenViper/ITCB/blob/e911848003141b8d5f5a0702285b1c84d7ef16b5/00-StartingPoint/SDK-src/src/public/ITCB_SDK_Protocol.swift#L212)

-That [`sendQuestion(_:)`](https://github.com/LittleGreenViper/ITCB/blob/e911848003141b8d5f5a0702285b1c84d7ef16b5/00-StartingPoint/SDK-src/src/internal/ITCB_SDK_Central_internal_Callbacks.swift#L35) method is required.
+simply gives us just enough code to satisfy the requirement of the [`ITCB_Device_Peripheral_Protocol` protocol](https://github.com/LittleGreenViper/ITCB/blob/e911848003141b8d5f5a0702285b1c84d7ef16b5/00-StartingPoint/SDK-src/src/public/ITCB_SDK_Protocol.swift#L212) (that [`sendQuestion(_:)`](https://github.com/LittleGreenViper/ITCB/blob/e911848003141b8d5f5a0702285b1c84d7ef16b5/00-StartingPoint/SDK-src/src/internal/ITCB_SDK_Central_internal_Callbacks.swift#L35) method is required).

-For the moment, we are leaving it empty, but it won't stay that way.
+For the moment, we're leaving [`sendQuestion(_:)`](https://github.com/LittleGreenViper/ITCB/blob/e911848003141b8d5f5a0702285b1c84d7ef16b5/00-StartingPoint/SDK-src/src/internal/ITCB_SDK_Central_internal_Callbacks.swift#L35) empty, but it won't stay that way.

 ## ON TO CODING

 Now, we will start to add code.
-While we do that, I'll explain what is happening, step-by-step.
+While we do that, we'll examine what is happening, step-by-step.

 ### We Will Be Implementing the [`CBCentralManagerDelegate`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate) Protocol